WindyLee0822/TREA/readme.md

 If you encounter problems, feel free to contact me (wendili@hust.edu.cn).
 I will reply to you as soon as possible.

-The TG-redial part of codes are in the other branch "tgredial"

 ## Run